vorce/forvillelser/posts/2020-05-08T17:05:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 Ok so the infrastructure is in place.
 We can communicate with the Docker API from our app.
 To update a swarm service you need some information that we first have to get (see the [API docs](https://docs.docker.com/engine/api/v1.40/#operation/ServiceDelete)).
 We will need the swarm service id, and its version.

-To get the service details I request all running services from the Docker API and then pick out the one that has the correct name.
+To get the service details I request all running services from the Docker API and then pick out the service with the correct name.

 ```elixir
 @docker_socket "/var/run/docker.sock"